January 24, 2022 We’ve updated this guide with info on which Android devices support Fortnite at 90fps.

 In fact, you don’t even really need a PC, as you can use GeForce Now to play games that you own on PC from Nvidia’s servers.

-Here are a list of streaming services you can use to play the PC version of Fortnite on your Android:
+Here’s a list of streaming services you can use to play the PC version of Fortnite on your Android:

 Yes, once you’ve signed into your Epic Games account within Fortnite on your Android device, you can play with your friends no matter the platform you’re each playing on.
 All of your progress between platforms is persistent, which includes your statistics, purchased content, and more.